pilipiliÂþ»

 Securing funding is a key part of your application to the IDPhD Program.
 You can find more funding information on the Faculty of Graduate Studies (FGS) Finance Your StudiesÌý±è²¹²µ±ð.

-• The IDPhD program does invite IDPhD students who are in years 3-6 to apply for funding to support the completion of their program.
+• In the Spring, IDPhD program does invite IDPhD students who are going into their third or later year of their program to apply for funding to support the completion of their program.Ìý

 Interested in becoming a teaching assistant?